ffund/run-my-experiment-on-geni-blog/2016-08-30-bridging-the-empathy-gap-between-web-developers-and-users.md

 You can load the RSpec in either of two ways:
 * In the "Choose RSpec" section, select "File", upload the XML file, and click "Select".
 * In the "Choose RSpec" section, select "Text Box".
-Please the contents of the XML file into the textbox and click "Select".
+Put the contents of the XML file into the textbox and click "Select".

 The canvas should now show a server node and one or more "house" nodes (depending on the number of users you requested), like this: